B

 Best Dog Food

-During the first few weeks of its life, the Bea-Tzu puppy will need to be nursed every couple hours then weaned off to six or eight small meals a day.
+During the first few weeks of its life, the Bea-Tzu puppy will need to be nursed every couple of hours, then weaned off to six or eight small meals a day.
 As they develop, their diet is mixed between wet and dry food and gradually reduced until the diet is primarily solid.
-With this dog having strong lineage from Beagles, it will need a high amount of calories.
-From this point forward, it will need six to eight small meals a day.
+With this dog having a strong lineage from Beagles, it will need a high amount of calories.
+From this point forward, it will need three to four small meals a day.

 Bea-Tzu adult food: As the dog develops, you will gradually reduce the frequency of meals.
-Some may eat more than others, but if your dog has a tendency to overeat, you will need to reduce to two healthy portioned meals a day.
+Some may eat more than others, but if your dog tends to overeat, you will need to reduce to two healthy portioned meals a day.
 A healthy amount of fats in a dog’s diet serves as an energy source.
 Snacks will be necessary for positive reinforcement while in training.

 Maintenance And Grooming

 The coat should be brushed every couple of days, with special attention to the face and tail.
-Ears need to be checked regularly, and if there is wax, they need to be cleaned once a week.
+Ears need to be checked regularly, and if there is wax, they need to be cleaned.
 Brush teeth twice a week.
 A visit to the groomer is recommended once in a while to keep the area around the face tidy.

 Training